Photo by Tech Daily

 Contact Your Bank Account

-If your bank account or debit card were connected to your Venmo account, contact your bank immediately.
+If your bank account or debit card is connected to your Venmo account, contact your bank immediately.
 Let them know your card and/or your account might have been compromised.
 They’ll be able to take the actions necessary to protect your funds.

 Put a Hold on Venmo-Connected Cards